MinAungHtun/LifeBeats-Public-Code/README.md

-Public facing code for Lifebeats.
+Public facing code for Lifebeats before transitioning to combine.
+Token, Game, Streaming, HealthKit, AppClip, Spotify integrated.
+Firebase and RevenueCat included.
+Only 2D SKSpritkit game.
+No 3D Metal code.
 All keys are placeholders.